With Finn racing up the charts, can this equally Irish appellation be far behind?

 Thanks to Corinne for suggesting our Name of the Day: Flynn.

 Determining the exact popularity of Finn is tricky.
-There’s Finn (#368 in 2008, or about 832 Finns).
-But there’s also Finnegan (another 370 newborns), the Kennedy-esque Finbar, Finley (264 boys plus twice as many girls) and the sort-of-kind-of-could-lead-to-Finn choice, Griffin (given to over 1400 boys).
+There’s Finn (#291 in 2012, or about 1200 newborns).
+But there’s also Finnegan (#491), the Kennedy-esque Finbar, Finley (#547 for boys plus twice as popular for girls) and the sort-of-kind-of-could-lead-to-Finn choice, Griffin (at #220, the most popular of the bunch).
 Throw in starbaby Phinnaeus and re-spellings like Finnaeus, and if you haven’t met one yet, you soon will.

 Both choices are Irish.
 Flynn is linked to the surname Ó Flainn or Ó Floinn, traditionally bestowed on descendants of Flann Sinna – a ninth century High King of Ireland.

 You might still find a Flann or three in Ireland.
 Flann O’Brien was the penname of a popular 20th century writer.
 His contemporary, Flann O’Riain, drew political cartoons and advanced the use of the Irish language.
 In the US, you might meet a Flannery, but Flann is probably too close to dessert for an American parent to consider.

 Flann, Flannery and Flynn are all attributed to an Irish Gaelic word meaning red or ruddy, making them fitting choices for a little redheaded baby.
 And while Flannery leans feminine, thanks to novelist Flannery O’Connor, Flynn feels brisk and masculine.